Sydney-Informatics-Hub/hello-nextflow-amsi24/docs/content/03_hellonf.md

 Workflow languages are better than Bash scripts because they handle errors and run tasks in parallel more easily, which is important for complex jobs.
 They also have clearer structure, making it easier to maintain and work on with others.

-Here, you're going learn more about the Nextflow language and take your first steps making a **your first pipeline** with Nextflow.
+Here, you're going learn more about the Nextflow language and take your first steps making **your first pipeline** with Nextflow.

-## `hello-world.nf`
+We will convert the previous bash script example, running `hello_world.sh`, into a small Nextflow pipeline.
+Through this exercise, you will be slowly introduced to the key components (and jargon!) required to make minimal working pipeline.

+## The key components of a Nextflow pipeline

 Nextflow pipelines need to be saved as `.nf` files.
+There are two key components that need to be included in the `.nf` file:

+1. Process definitions
+2. A workflow definition

+> insert excalidraw

+The process definitions are comparable to a function in R or Python - it contains instructions on what to run.
+To run a process, it must be included in the workflow scope, like calling/running an R/Python function.

+### The `process` definition

 The process definition starts with the keyword `process`, followed by process name, and finally the process body delimited by curly braces.
 The process body must contain a `script` block which represents the command or, more generally, a script that is executed by it.

-A process may contain any of the following definition blocks: `directives`, `inputs`, `outputs`, `when` clauses, and of course, `script`.
+A process may contain any of the following definition blocks: `directives`, `inputs`, `outputs`, clauses, and of course, `script`.

 ```groovy
 process < name > {